nolefan33/crafty-interpreter/README.md

 This is the interpreter built during section 2 of the book.
 It's all inside the `klox` folder.

 ### Building
-There's a Makefile in here too, a simple `make` will build the interpreter.
+There's a Makefile in here too, a simple `make build` will build the interpreter.
 Make sure you've followed the requirements section for setting up Kotlin.

 ### Running
 There's a make task for running the interpreter in REPL mode, `make repl`.
-I have not added a task for running a file yet.
-For now, you would need to build the interpreter (artifact is klox.jar at the top level of the klox folder) and then run it with the command `java --jar klox.jar <filename>`.
+There's also a task for running a file (this is the default task).
+Run a file with `make IN_FILE=<file>`.

 ### Additions
 This is a list of things I've added in addition to the book's described behavior (at least until it starts screwing things up, then i may remove them).